metabase/metabase/docs/api-documentation.md

 Check out an introduction to the [Metabase API](https://www.metabase.com/learn/administration/metabase-api.html).

+## API keys

+Create keys to authenticate programmatic requests to your Metabase.
+See [API keys](./people-and-groups/api-keys.md).

 ## API endpoints

 _* indicates endpoints used for features available on [paid plans](https://www.metabase.com/pricing)._